loveencounterflow/bricabrac-sfmodules/README.md

   * Two groups that share the same `key` but have different `value`s must be mutually exclusive in a given hoard; stated the other way round, each point that is comprised by two runs with the same `key` but different `value`s is considered a fault in the collection.
-  * Runs with the special key `$ex` and any allowable value are used to declare 'exclusion zones' that no non-special runs can cover.
-For example, in a hoard that is only used for points between `0` and `100`, one may define exclusion zones as `{ lo: -Infinity, hi: -1, key: '$ex', value: 'too small', }`, `{ lo:
+  * Runs with the special key `$x` and any allowable value are used to declare 'exclusion zones' that no non-special runs can cover.
+For example, in a hoard that is only used for points between `0` and `100`, one may define exclusion zones as `{ lo: -Infinity, hi: -1, key: '$x', value: 'too small', }`, `{ lo:
-    101, hi: +Infinity, key: '$ex', value: 'too big', }` where the `value`s can be used for error messages and so on.
+    101, hi: +Infinity, key: '$x', value: 'too big', }` where the `value`s can be used for error messages and so on.

   ```sql